 “Yes, I'm pregnant,” she's lying, I can tell.

 “What's he done to you ?”

 Why is she so scared ?
 Is he holding a gun to her head at this instant ?

 “No, honey.
 I want to stay with Adrian.
 I just called to say goodbye.
-Darik, please, forget about me and comfort our parents.
+Darik, please just listen for a minute.
+Forget about me and comfort our parents.
 Take care of them.
 And don't come looking for me.
 I'm safe and happy.”